-Simple changes can be made to prevent an occurrence of IVDD in high-risk dogs.
-A back support system helps maintain proper alignment and can prevent dogs from twisting their bodies.
+Simple changes can be made to prevent the occurrence of IVDD in high-risk dogs.
+A back support system helps maintain proper alignment and prevents dogs from twisting their bodies.
 Limiting the range of motion can also help dogs heal during IVDD recovery.
 Maintaining a healthy diet and healthy weight can greatly reduce the risk of back injury.
 Most importantly, avoid jumping.
 Dogs with a bad back should never jump off furniture.
 Although exercise is wonderful in moderation, avoid playing frisbee or fetch where a dog can twist or jump.
 You can lower the risk of IVDD by making simple lifestyle changes and providing pets with the right type of support.

 Even after treatment, there is a 40% chance of a dog having a recurrence of IVDD regardless of the treatment method you select.
 In rare cases, a dog’s paralysis is irreversible.
 However, paralyzed dogs can live a long and active life with the aid and support of a dog wheelchair.
 Dogs left paralyzed after a spinal condition can live a normal life on wheels, enjoying the same kind of activity they enjoyed before IVDD.
 Dog wheelchairs allow pets to run, play and continue to lead an active lifestyle.